ga-wdi-lessons/mongoose-intro/readme.md

 studentsController.show({name: "becky"});
 ```

+> `req` here stands for "request."
+While we don't have to name the argument that way, it is common practice.
+It represents information that is being sent to a server.
+In this case, it contains information about the data in question: a single student.

 ## You Do: Index, Show, Update and Delete (15 minutes / 2:10)

 Follow the above instructions to implement `index` and `show` for the Author model.